-Through its RCOI and due diligence process, the Company has been able to determine conclusively that, during the Reporting Period, 92% of its raw materials suppliers of tungsten, tantalum, tin and gold (making up 99.8% of the Company's Raw Materials Conflict Spend) did not provide such Conflict Minerals originating in any Covered Country.
+Through its RCOI and due diligence process, the Company has been able to determine conclusively that, during the Reporting Period, 100% of its raw materials suppliers of tungsten, tantalum, tin and gold (making up 100% of Raw Materials Conflict Spend) did not provide such Conflict Minerals originating in any Covered Country.
 Most of the Company's suppliers of raw tungsten, tantalum, tin and gold are the smelters themselves, and several of these suppliers are on the DRC Conflict Free Smelter List.
 For other smelters that are not specifically on that list, the Company used the CMRT, follow-up inquiries and some supplier site visits.
 In some cases, the Company was provided names and locations of the mines from which the raw materials are purchased.
-Eight percent of such raw material suppliers (making up 0.2% of the Company's Raw Material Spend), were unable to determine if such Conflict Minerals originated in any Covered Country.
-However, the Company has no reason to believe that such Conflict Minerals originated in any Covered Country that funds armed conflict or human rights violations in the Covered Countries.

-With regard to Component Suppliers, as defined in Form SD, the Company determined that 60% of such Component Suppliers did not provide the Company any parts or components containing tungsten, tantalum, tin or gold originating in the Covered Countries and 11% of such Component Suppliers were unable to determine the origination of such Conflict Minerals.
+With regard to Component Suppliers, as defined in Form SD, the Company determined that 61% of such Component Suppliers did not provide the Company any parts or components containing tungsten, tantalum, tin or gold originating in the Covered Countries and 11% of such Component Suppliers were unable to determine the origination of such Conflict Minerals.
 The Company's RCOI and due diligence process included a survey campaign utilizing the CMRT and follow-up with non-responsive suppliers multiple times.
 However, despite the Company's good faith efforts, these additional inquiries failed to yield a response from the non-responsive suppliers.
 Although the Company has no reason to believe that its necessary Conflict Minerals may have originated in the Covered Countries, the Company was unable to definitively determine the origin of the Conflict Minerals, based on the lack of responses as noted above.
 Therefore, the Company exercised due diligence on the source and chain of custody of the tungsten, tantalum, tin or gold used for its products manufactured, or contracted to manufacture, in the reporting period.